Mylaana/AresExpedition/README.md

 TriggerState: switch out trigger id checks from model to a service

 ## /!\BUG/!\ :
-Game is locked after researching cards
 Planification Validation should only work if phase button selected
+Research card selection using sell selection visuals

 ## New features :
 ### Phase cards